lambdaclass/concrete/ROADMAP.md

  name the examples/docs it checked and why no refresh was needed.
 The goal is to prevent tutorial/showcase drift without turning every feature into a repo-wide churn pass.

+Apply R-0447's lifecycle classification whenever an example is touched:
+`tutorial`, `showcase`, `workload`, `evidence`, or `known_hole`.
+A file whose purpose is compiler regression or bug reproduction moves to the owning test/bug corpus instead of remaining user-facing by accident.
+Do not bulk-move the examples tree for taxonomy alone; ratchet the unclassified count to zero through these refresh checkpoints, and fail new examples that omit their lifecycle/owner record.
 ### Task R-0136

 **Objective:** Upgrade the constant-time flagship from `reported` to `enforced` with a secret-dependent-flow checker.
 Today `constant_time_tag` reports a constant-time source shape and leaves machine timing `assumed`; add a source/IR information-flow pass that rejects secret-tagged values reaching branch conditions, loop bounds, or array indices, so the discipline becomes a compiler-enforced structural property, not a reported shape.
 This needs no hardware/timing model and must not claim machine-level timing: it produces `enforced` for the source-flow property only, with machine timing still named `assumed`.
 Mark secrets with an explicit annotation (e.g. `#[secret]`); the